tt-le/developer-dashboard/README.md

 npm run start
 ```

-Build and develop with the client code it will open on port `3000`
+Build and develop with the client code it will open on port `3001`
 ```bash
 cd client
 npm run dev

 ```

+When running locally you can override default settings by putting environment variables in `.env.local` and `/client/.env.local` files.

 ### Testing API